Computer Stuff

 A Nice Screensaver Image

-Saturn’s C and B Rings From the Inside Out, a recent image from the Cassini mission.
-Try the 200.4 kB jpeg.
+Saturn’s C and B Rings From the Inside Out, an image from the Cassini mission.
+Try the 200.4 kB PIA05076.jpg.

 A computer keyboard with excellent ergonomics.
-Takes a little while to get used to, but very comfortable to use.
+Took me a little while to get used to, but very comfortable to use.
+I have two of the older models, from back when they were called the “Contoured Keyboard”.

 Hole in the Wall

 “We gave access to state-of-the-art personal computers to several thousand children in urban and rural India.
 The computers were placed outdoors, usually mounted on walls and, hence, often referred to as ‘Hole-in-the-wall’”.
-Minimally invasive education experiments conducted by NIIT.
+Minimally invasive education experiments conducted by NIIT back in 1999.
+Also see this Paper [PDF].